-23.7 How do I change the shard count for a hash partitioned table?
-253 23.8 How does citus support count(distinct) queries?
-253 23.9 In which situations are uniqueness constraints supported on distributed tables?
-253 23.10 How do I create database roles, functions, extensions etc in a Citus cluster?
-253 23.11 What if a worker node's address changes?
-254 Which shard contains data for a particular tenant?
-I forgot the distribution column of a table, how do I find it?
-23.14 Can I distribute a table by multiple keys?
-254 Why does pg_relation_size report zero bytes for a distributed table?
-23.16 Why am I seeing an error about max_intermediate_result_size?
-255 Can I run Citus on Microsoft Azure?
-23.18 Can I shard by schema on Citus for multi-tenant applications?
-255 23.19 How does cstore_fdw work with Citus?
-255 23.20 What happened to pg_shard?
-256 24 Relat ed Articles 257 24.1 Efficient Rollup Tables with HyperLogLog in Postgres 257 Distributed Distinct Count with HyperLogLog on Postgres Postgres Parallel Indexing in Citus 24.4 Real-time Event Aggregation at Scale Using Postgres with Citus Real-time Lyent Aggregation at Seale Using Postgres with Citus 268 24.5 24.5 24.6 How Distributed Outer Joins on PostgreSQL with Citus Work 272 How Distributed Outer Joins on PostgreSQL with Citus Work 272 277 24.6 How Distributed Outer Joins on PostgreSQL with Citus Work 272 277 280 24.6 24.7 How Distributed Outer Joins on PostgreSQL with Citus Work Designing your SaaS Database for Scale with Postgres Building a Scalable Postgres Metrics Backend using the Citus Extension Designing 272 277 280 284
+23.2 How do I add nodes to an existing Citus cluster?
+269 23.3 How does Citus handle failure of a worker node?
+269 23.4 How does Citus handle failover of the coordinator node?
+269 23.5 Are there any PostgreSQL features not supported by Citus?
+270 23.6 How do I choose the shard count when I hash-partition my data?
+270 23.7 How do I change the shard count for a hash partitioned table?
+270 23.8 How does citus support count(distinct) queries?
+270 23.9 In which situations are uniqueness constraints supported on distributed tables?
+271 How do I create database roles, functions, extensions etc in a Citus cluster?
+23.11 What if a worker node's address changes?
+271 Which shard contains data for a particular tenant?
+23.13 I forgot the distribution column of a table, how do I find it?
+272 Can I distribute a table by multiple keys?
+23.15 Why does pg_relation_size report zero bytes for a distributed table?
+272 23.16 Why am I seeing an error about max_intermediate_result_size?
+272 23.17 Can I run Citus on Microsoft Azure?
+273 23.18 Can I shard by schema on Citus for multi-tenant applications?
+273 How does cstore_fdw work with Citus?
+23.20 What happened to pg_shard?
+273 24 ed Articles 275 Efficient Rollup Tables with HyperLogLog in Postgres Distributed Distinct Count with HyperLogLog on Postgres Postgres Parallel Indexing in Citus 24.4 Real-time Event Aggregation at Scale Using Postgres with Citus 24.5 How Distributed Outer Joins on PostgreSQL with Citus Work 24.6 Designing your SaaS Database for Scale with Postgres 24.7 Building a Scalable Postgres Metrics Backend using the Citus Extension 24.8 Sharding a Multi-Tenant App with Postgres 24.9 Sharding Postgres with Semi-Structured Data and Its Performance Implications 24.10 Scalable Real-time Product Search using PostgreSQL with Citus 307

-Welcome to the documentation for Citus 11.2!
+Welcome to the documentation for Citus 12.0!
 Citus is an open source extension to PostgreSQL that transforms Postgres into a distributed database.
 To scale out Postgres horizontally, Citus employs distributed tables, reference tables, and a distributed SQL query engine.
 The query engine parallelizes SQL queries across multiple servers in a database cluster to deliver dramatically improved query response times, even for data-intensive applications.